 August 28, 2017

 Hiking is an incredible experience.
 Whether you’re hiking to take in fresh air, get in a workout or summiting mountains for grand views, it’s important to prepare for the changing elements.
 This is especially true when you decide to tackle your first 14er.
+Continue reading to learn how to prepare for hiking a 14er.

 A 14er, or “fourteener,” is a mountain summit of at least 14,000 feet above sea level.
 Colorado, which boasts 58 14ers according to the Colorado Geological Survey, ranks as a top destination because it has the most of any state.
 Fourteeners range from easy to strenuous in difficulty, but none of these hikes should be taken lightly.
 Most 14ers must be summited by noon local time, as weather conditions generally deteriorate in the afternoon.
 Physical fitness, preparation, and the proper clothing and equipment not only enhance your experience, they can flat-out save your life.